Find partnership terms by letter

 Noun

-A partner program (also called a partnership program) is a business initiative that connects companies to multiple types of partners who provide marketing support, leads, and ultimately, revenue.
-Partners can consist of marketing partners, referral partners, or reseller partners, affiliate partners and more (learn the right type of partner program for you).
+A partner program (also called a partnership program) is a business initiative that connects companies to multiple types of partners who provide marketing support, leads and ultimately, revenue.
+These partners can encompass various types, including referral partners, reseller partners, affiliate partners and more.

 Example: